-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers by Degree

 - Jay Peak Resort: Vermont is a prime spot for ski/snowboard resorts, and Jay Peak is one of the largest, employing roughly 2,000 workers.
-CS roles in the resort industry include IT system administrators, business intelligence analysts, and data miners and/or analysts.
+Computer science roles in the resort industry include IT system administrators, business intelligence analysts, and data miners and/or analysts.
 Other resorts that are top employers in the state include Killington Grand and Mount Snow.

 Computer Science Programs in Vermont